daloue12/cohort24work/week-01/assessment/hotel assessment/hotel/Assessmentplan.md

 **(Main Method)**

 1. Prompt of welcome message in addition to user prompt to enter in # of capsules for the hotel which will be stored in array
+2. create boolean to initialize that exit = false
-2. Create do/while loop until exit = true with a switch condition on methods
+3. Create do/while loop until exit = true with a switch condition for methods
-3. Goodbye ("verfication") message upon loop exit
+4. Print the goodbye ("verfication") message upon loop exit

 **(Guest Menu)**

-* List all menu options for the game (check in, check out, view guests, exit (possibly additional options if time permitting)
+* List all menu options for the game (check in, check out, view guests, exit (possibly additional creative implementations if time permits)
 * Guest menu options will be selectable via switch and corresponding numbers for each option

 **(Check In Method)**

 1. Prompt for guest name and store guest name
 2. Prompt for capsule # and store in array
-3. Validate that it is a valid capsule using conditional statement
+3. Validate that input value is a valid open capsule using conditional statement
 4. Validate that the capsule is currently empty using conditional statement
 5. If valid, store guest name in array